 - Speedy talks: Give your baby or toddler time to understand the words you speak.
 Talk slowly and stress on words to help the baby grasp the correct pronunciation.
 Speedy talks may confuse the toddler since they are still learning to understand the language.

 - Overuse of pacifiers: Constant use of pacifiers or a thumb-sucking habit may inhibit the development of speech.
-It is generally suggested that toddlers stop using pacifiers by the age of two years (5).
+Doctors at the American Academy of Pediatrics strongly recommend toddlers stop using pacifiers by two years (5).
 If your toddler’s habit of using the pacifier or thumb-sucking is persistent, speak to a pediatrician.

 Each baby and toddler develops at their own pace.
 Therefore, do not panic if you see other toddlers speak a lot while your toddler is still learning a few words.
 If your little one has achieved their previous developmental milestones, they will achieve their speech-related milestones, eventually.
 Nevertheless, there could be certain scenarios when it is good to see a doctor.